kwynncom/ubuntu-update-web-checker/README.md

 # ubuntu-update-web-checker
 web display of Ubuntu updates - whether they are needed

+2021/05/07

+If there are updates but not security updates, the wording changed for that, too.

 2021/04/30

 The wording changed again.
 Now, in the event of no updates, one will get Linux newlines and perhaps another character.